No pushback, as Russia blacklists EU's top official

 For his part, Guy Verhofstadt, a Belgian liberal MEP, noted that he and dozens of other European officials have been on Russia's no-entry list "for years".

-But Russia usually keeps the list quiet, to maximise annoyance when people land there only to be turned back.
+But Russia usually keeps the list secret, to maximise annoyance when people land there only to be turned back.

 The EU sanctions dispute comes amid a Nato one over Russia's bomb attacks in Bulgaria and the Czech Republic in recent years.